 About “10 Days to Faster Reading” I learned from the Personal Mba list (which is also on Blinkist).
 It did not make a huge difference for me, as I already reading quite fast.
 But even a 10% increase in speed, which I noticed already, for a book that takes me 5 hours, is 30 minutes of time gain.
 For a slow reader, using this book, the reading speed could double.

 Photoreading is a different story.
 This technique made in my case a huge difference.
 Is perfect for reading tourist guides before holidays, for documentation, and for getting an idea about a book that I am curious about, but do not have the time to actually read.
-And I also found out that photoreading a book, before reading it normally, greatly enhances my level of comprehension and the retention of ideas.
-Now I “preview” each book I read (I carefully read the table of contents, the subtitles, the first and last paragraph of each chapter).
+I also noticed that photoreading a book, before reading it normally, enhances my level of comprehension and the retention of ideas.
+Now I “preview” each book I read (I read the table of contents, the subtitles, the first and last paragraph of each chapter).
 Then I “photoread” the book (it’s all explained in the photoreading book).
 Then I actually read it, if I still find it’s worth it.

-Another big change for me, now I always have a clear purpose in my mind, when I read a book, no matter the technique.
+Now I always have a clear purpose in my mind, when I read a book, no matter the technique.
 And I have no remorse to decide not to read a book, or parts of it, if they do not help me.

 The question is: can I improve this even better?
 What other strategies do you use?